OSGeo/gdal/doc/source/community/ai_tool_policy.rst

 The GDAL :ref:`sponsorship_program` is one way your organization can help buffer the cost and disruption of LLMs in keystone projects such as GDAL.
 The constrained resource is maintenance, not adding more code/capability.
-The Sponsorship Program supports operation of GDAL as an ongoing open source software project.
-Without it, much of the activity GDAL users take for granted would simply not happen.
+The Sponsorship Program financially supports operation of GDAL as an ongoing open source software project, and without it, much of the activity GDAL users take for granted would simply not happen.

 .. below is an allow-list for spelling checker.